kuzzleio/documentation/src/sdk-reference/go/1/document/delete/index.md

 # delete

-Given a `documentId`, deletes the corresponding document from Kuzzle.
+Given a document id, deletes the corresponding document from Kuzzle.

 Only documents in the persistent data storage layer can be deleted.